Constitution Day is Sunday, September 17th! Click below to learn more!

 - Make sure that your ballot is sealed and ready to go.

-Step 2) Return Your Ballot
+Step 2) Submit Your Ballot

 Select one of these options and submit your ballot!

 A.) Send your vote-by-mail ballot in the mail by dropping it in your mailbox or dropping it off at any USPS mailing location/box.
-If returning by mail, your ballot must be postmarked on or before Election Day (11/8/2022).
+If returning by mail, your ballot must be postmarked on or before Election Day, Tuesday, Nov.
+5, 2024.

 C.) You can ask someone to turn in your ballot for you.
 Anyone can submit your ballot for you as long as they are not paid.
 In order for your ballot to be counted, you must fill out the authorization section on the outside of the envelope, or else it will not be accepted.
+Read that again!

 D.) If you decide that you don’t want to use your vote-by-mail ballot and instead want to vote in person, you still have that option!
 Your county will have select vote centers that you can visit and vote.
 You need to take your vote-by-mail ballot with you and surrender it to the volunteers at the vote center.
 Upon surrendering your vote-by-mail ballot, they will give you a brand new one that you can use to vote at that location!
 If you do not have your vote-by-mail ballot, you can still vote by receiving a provisional ballot.
 To find where your closest vote center will be, go here: sos.ca.gov/elections.